Frequently Asked Questions

 Accommodations are available in practical or clinical settings.

 However, the specific accommodations available are often different than those available in the classroom setting.
-Students should contact their CDA Advisor to discuss these settings as part of their program or major.
+Students should contact their Accessibility Consultant to discuss these settings as part of their program or major.
 CDA will work with the student and the field practicum coordinator to discuss and implement possible accommodations.